Quaap70/rock-paper-scissors/README.md

 ## Description

-This project is a console-based version of Rock Paper Scissors where you play against the computer.
+This project was originally a console-based version of Rock Paper Scissors where you play against the computer.
 The game consists of 5 rounds, and after each round, the winner is displayed.
 At the end of the game, the final scores are shown and the overall winner is announced.

+Added UI functionality

 ## Game Rules